-The ESAB EMP product family is a new generation of MIG and Multi-Process (MIG/MMA/TIG) welding power sources.
+The ESAB EM and EMP product family is a new generation of MIG and Multi-Process (MIG/MMA/TIG) welding power sources.

-The EMP 235ic power source is designed to match the needs of the light-medium fabrication user.
-It is tough, durable and portable, providing excellent arc performance across a variety of welding applications.
+The EMP 215ic and EM 215ic power sources are designed to match the needs of the light-medium fabrication user.
+They are tough, durable and portable, providing excellent arc performance across a variety of welding applications.